kwiatks/climate-change-setup-oxford/README.md

 # Climate Change event : 7-9th Feb 2020

+## Where the IBM team will be

+We will be in the ??? room upstairs in the Foundry.
+Please come along to it to ask any questions you may have.
+We will also be going round to each team if you have made a specifc request.

 ## Get an IBMId and IBM Cloud login

 Create your IBM ID account on http://ibm.biz/cloud-account.
-Your username is your Oxford University email address ending in ox.ac.uk and a password of your choice.
+Your username is your Oxford University email address ending in *ox.ac.uk* and a password of your choice.
 You will need to verify your account through the email your receive in your Inbox.

 Your IBM ID can be enabled to a large number of facilities - for now you will have had an IBM Cloud instance created for you and linked to your IBM ID